top of page

 NativeSolar2.JPG

-1. Compare wildlife occupancy and species richness in Native Solar arrays to
+1. Compare wildlife occupancy and species richness in solar arrays to habitats that would typically be converted to solar in Arkansas and surrounding regions

-3. Engage diverse stakeholder groups to enhance the value of solar arrays as wildlife habitat across the south-central US.
+3. Engage diverse stakeholder groups to enhance the value of solar arrays as wildlife habitat across the south-central US

-Study Design: We are conducting a spatially replicated comparison of Native Solar sites to solar sites under traditional site management (mown grass or gravel) and nearby paired agricultural sites (hayfield, cattle pasture, row crop) chosen to be typical of pre-installation conditions.
-Our wildlife surveys target a wide breadth of taxonomic groups (birds, bats, terrestrial mammals, reptiles, amphibians, and pollinators) and will follow a multi-taxa community occupancy / species richness approach, which allows for estimation of species, guild, and community-level responses to site and sampling covariates, while accounting for imperfect detection.
-These analyses will allow for robust comparisons of species richness between Native Solar, traditional solar, and comparison agricultural sites, as well as evaluation of species-specific, taxonomic group-specific, and ecological guild-specific (e.g., grassland species, wetland species) responses to site management and landscape covariates within Native Solar sites.
+Our wildlife surveys target a wide breadth of taxonomic groups (birds, bats, terrestrial mammals, reptiles, amphibians, and pollinators) and follow a multi-taxa community occupancy approach, allowing us to compare wildlife occupancy and species richness between Native Solar, traditional solar, and comparison agricultural sites, as well as evaluate of species-specific, taxonomic group-specific, and ecological guild-specific responses to site, management, and landscape covariates.

 Collaborators